 The Enduring Mystery Behind “Tamám Shud”

-Detective Sergeant Lionel Leane took a close look at the book.
-It revealed two unlisted phone numbers and lines of code.
-The first phone number was a dead end, but the second phone number led to a young nurse that lived on Somerton Beach known only as “Jestyn.”
-Her name was never revealed to the general public.
-Jestyn had claimed to not know the Somerton man, but she almost fainted when she saw a cast of the Somerton man’s face.
+Inside the book, Detective Sergeant Lionel Leane found two unlisted phone numbers and faint lines of code.
+The first phone number was a dead end, but the second phone number led to a young nurse named Jessica Ellen “Jo” Thomson who lived on Somerton Beach.

-Jestyn was reluctant to speak to the police, though she eventually admitted to having gifted a copy of it to a man named Alfred Boxall.
-When the Adelaide police pursued this lead, they discovered that Boxall was indeed alive and still had Jestyn’s copy in his possession.
+Thomson was reluctant to speak to the police, though she eventually admitted to having gifted a copy of it to a man named Alfred Boxall.
+When the Adelaide police pursued this lead, they discovered that Boxall was still alive — and had Thomson’s copy in his possession.

 W [or maybe M] RGOABABDWTBIMPANETP

-New Life For The Case Of The Somerton Man
+New Hope For Solving The Tamám Shud Case And Identifying The Somerton Man

-The first popular theory was that the Somerton man killed himself after being rejected by Jestyn.
-It was also discovered that Jestyn had a young son who could have actually belonged to the Somerton man, due to similarities in their appearance.
-Investigators posited that when faced by life without his burgeoning family, the Somerton man decided to end it all.
+The first popular theory was that the Somerton Man killed himself after being rejected by Jessica Ellen Thomson.
+Some have suggested that Thomson — who died in 2013 — actually had a son with the Somerton Man, due to similarities in their appearance.
+Rejected from their lives, perhaps the Somerton Man decided to end it all.

-But further, no one came to claim the body despite the case having been published throughout the world.
-Plus, the indecipherable code and confounding nature of the meaning of “Tamám Shud”, lent themselves to the theory that the Somerton man was a spy someone powerful or insidious wanted dead.
+Supporting this theory is the fact that no one came to claim the body despite publicity around the case.
+Plus, the indecipherable code and confounding nature of the meaning of “Tamám Shud” seem like something out of a spy novel.

-The investigation has also since been picked up by Jestyn’s own daughter.
-She firmly believes that the Somerton man is her grandfather and that he and her mother were involved in a Soviet spy ring.
+The investigation has also since been picked up by Thomson’s own daughters.
+They suggest that they could be related to the Somerton Man, and that both he and their mother could have been involved in a Soviet spy ring.